fvwmorg/fvwmorg.github.io/Wiki/DefaultConfig/index.md

 This config  can make sense if you like to keep on writing in a window, but move the pointer far out of sight, possibly even to another screen altogether.

-Unless you click to focus, the window is only focused, it is not raised to the top, so you might end up with a focused window of which you only see small areas because other windows cover it.
+Unless you click to focus, the window is only focused, it is not _raised_ to the top, so you might end up with a focused window of which you only see small areas because other windows cover it.
 Here, you can add _ClickToRaise_ to the style.
 This will then raise the window to the top (i.e. make it wholly visible on top of all other windows) once you click somewhere in it.
-This is the default in the default config.
+This is the default in the default config:

+{% highlight fvwm %}
+Style * SloppyFocus, MouseFocusClickRaises
+{% endhighlight %}

 # Default Config